5 Productivity Hacks You Must Do at the End of Every Day

-There is another way.
-I’m not going to propose any pie-in-the-sky four-hour workweek.
-Nor am I going to give you a list of ways to squeeze a few more minutes out of each insane day.
-Instead, I’m going to give you a simple process for taking the end of your workday and reversing it to deliver an extraordinary amount of productivity to your entire work existence.
+I’m going to give you a simple process for maximizing the end of your workday to deliver an extraordinary amount of productivity to your entire work existence.

-I suggest starting this process at least a half hour prior to the end of your workday.
-If you extend your workday a half hour beyond the traditional 5pm end time, this may work to your advantage.
-Otherwise, you can begin at 4:00 or 4:30.
-This is runway time that will allow you to take off with a huge creative and productive burst the following day.
+I suggest starting this process at least a half hour before wrapping up your day.
+This runway time will allow you to take off with a huge creative and productive burst the following day.

 That’s a freaking waste of time.

-The first step in this end-of-day process is to respond to as many emails as possible in a thirty-minute span or less.
 The vast majority of relevant emails hit your inbox during workday hours.
-By the end of the workday, you will have received most of the important email messages.
-By responding to 80% of these or so, you can effectively reduce tomorrow’s workload by a huge margin and will be way ahead of the game when you start your day.
+By the end of the workday, you will have received most of the important messages.
+If you can respond to 80% of these or so, you can effectively reduce tomorrow’s workload by a huge margin and will be way ahead of the game when you start your day.

 Step 2: Turn your computer and mobile device off.

 There’s another helpful bonus to turning off your computer.
-When you shut down your computer — as long as you totally close it down — it closes out all the programs and/or browser tabs that you have open.
+When you shut down your computer completely, it closes out all the programs and/or browser tabs you have open.
 All this information and unfinished activity should be set aside before the next day begins.

-Each day deserves a fresh start—not a regathering of the ragged leftovers of the previous day.
-If you have any remaining issues that you need to deal with, then you can do so in your “brain dump” (step 3).
+Why?
+Because each day deserves a fresh start—not a regathering of the ragged leftovers of the previous day.
+If you have any remaining issues you need to deal with, make that part of your brain dump (more on that in step 3).

 Step 3: Perform a brain dump.

 The goal in the brain dump is to reduce mental clutter.
-Productivity is more about mental control than it is about the techniques that help get stuff done.
+Productivity is more about mental control than the techniques that help get stuff done.

-Writing down the things you need to do is an important part of unlimbering the guns for the next day’s fight.
+Writing down the things you need to do is an important part of preparing for the next day’s fight.
 Your mind is clear, and the distractions are set aside.
 It’s go time.

 Step 4: Plan the next day.

-You don’t need a to-do list, as Daniel Markovitz skillfully explained in a Harvard Business Review article.
+You don’t need a to-do list, as Daniel Markovitz skillfully explains.
 Instead, you need control of your day.
-Because a to-do list introduces the paradox of choice, heterogenous complexity and priority, and lack of context, it makes more sense to schedule calendar slots for the things you need to get done.
-This allows you to actually take time to complete things, rather than scramble to check things off, without a clear sense of when that will happen.
+So schedule calendar slots for the things you need to get done.
+This allows you to actually take time to complete things, rather than scramble to check things off without a clear sense of when that will happen.

 Step 5: Clean your office.

 Research shows that “the average person wastes 4.3 hours per week searching for paper.”
-If you clean your office, you will be come more productive.
+If you clean your office, you will become more productive.
 It’s just that simple.

 Robin Sharma shares this advice and anecdote: